jonathanhammond/Circular-Image-Scroller/README.md

-Disk Image Scroller
+Continuous Circular Image Scrolling
 =======================

-Continuous disk image scrolling example for Quartz Composer and Origami http://origami.facebook.com
+Continuous circular image scrolling example for Quartz Composer and Origami http://origami.facebook.com

 My first full day working with Facebooks additions to Quartz Composer for mobile UI/UX development

 This composition shows how to use a circular scrolling mechanism with rubber tension, magnet forces and snapping at boundaries.

+Example Videos
 https://vimeo.com/95983441

 Look in the composition for notes on bugs I found with the interaction2/layer patch and masks